-Project Operators will select one of three different methods for quantifying CO2 stored in their project trees:
+Project Operators will select one of four different methods for quantifying CO2 stored in their project trees:

-- Single Tree Method (where planted trees are dispersed or scattered among many existing trees, such as street or yard tree plantings) or - Canopy Method (where planted trees are relatively contiguous, such as in park plantings) - Riparian Method (where trees are planted in riparian or similar areas, with the goal of generating canopy via closely-spaced planting and high expected mortality)
+- Single Tree Method (where planted trees are dispersed or scattered among many existing trees, such as street or yard tree plantings) or - Clustered Parks Planting Method (where planted trees are relatively contiguous, such as in park plantings) - Canopy Method (where trees are planted in riparian or similar areas, with the goal of generating canopy via closely-spaced planting and high expected mortality) - Area Reforestation Method (where large areas are planted to generate a forest ecosystem, such as conversion from agriculture or in upland areas) this method is under development

 The Single Tree Method requires tracking and sampling of individual trees.
-The Canopy Method requires tracking of changes in the project's overall tree canopy area using data and the i-Tree tool.
+The Clustered Parks Planting Method requires tracking of changes in the project's overall tree canopy area using data and the i-Tree tool.

-The Riparian Method requires our scientists to apply GTR tables to data provided by the Project Operator on tree or forest type being planted, acres, climate zone, and other information.
+The Canopy Method requires our scientists to apply GTR tables to data provided by the Project Operator on tree or forest type being planted, acres, climate zone, and other information.
 This is described in more detail in Attachment A at the end of this Appendix.
-Because quantification for this Riparian method depends on data specific to each project and application of GTR tables, we do not include examples or discussion in the body of this Appendix B.
+Quantification for this Canopy method thus depends on data specific to each project and application of GTR tables.
+See Attachment A to this Appendix.